francisbouvier/cgroups/README.md

 To use *cgroups* the current user as to have root privileges **OR** existing cgroups sub-directories.

-In order to create those cgroups sub-directories you can use the `user_cgroups` command.
+In order to create those cgroups sub-directories you can use the `user_cgroups` command, as root.

-Assuming you use `sudo`:

 ```bash
 sudo user_cgroups USER